Internet security: Antivirus

 Antivirus software can protect a programmable device by detecting and eliminating malware.
 A variety of techniques are used, such as signature-based, heuristics, rootkit, and real-time.

 Password managers

 A password manager is a software application that creates, stores and provides passwords to applications.
 Password managers encrypt passwords.
 The user only needs to remember a single master password to access the store.

 Security suites

 Security suites were first offered for sale in 2003 (McAfee) and contain firewalls, anti-virus, anti-spyware and other components.
 They also offer theft protection, portable storage device safety check, private Internet browsing, cloud anti-spam, a file shredder or make security-related decisions (answering popup windows) and several were free of charge.

-History

-At the National Association of Mutual Savings Banks (NAMSB) conference in January 1976, Atalla Corporation (founded by Mohamed Atalla) and Bunker Ramo Corporation (founded by George Bunker and Simon Ramo) introduced the earliest products designed for dealing with online security.
-Atalla later added its Identikey hardware security module, andj supported processing online transactions and network security.
-Designed to process bank transactions online, the Identikey system was extended to shared-facility operations.
-It was compatible with various switching networks, and was capable of resetting itself electronically to any one of 64,000 irreversible nonlinear algorithms as directed by card data information.
-In 1979, Atalla introduced the first network security processor (NSP).